 2016: National Law for Early Childhood was approved in Colombia

 On June 15th of 2016, the Colombian Congress approved the “Zero to Always” Law, by which financial and programmatic sustainability for comprehensive early childhood care in Colombia is secured.
 For this, Shakira and ALAS Foundation played a vital role joining the international community and civil society’s efforts in prompting the legislators to move forward on the required debates to pass this bill in a timely manner.
 In this respect, the status of the Government’s Strategy was upgraded to a National Law, reaching a new milestone in the legal framework for this segment of the population.

 Learn more about Shakira’s and ALAS advocacy actions on this subject: press release, impact, and video.
 (Spanish-only content).

-Scholarship for international course on early childhood education Sorry, this entry is only available in Español.
+UDELAS organized an early childhood education course Sorry, this entry is only available in Español.